jadu/pulsar/app/docs/06_Modules/Modals.md

 ## Show modal

 Toggle a modal with a link (or a link button) by using the `data-toggle="modal"` attribute.
+This method assumes the modal markup is present in the DOM.

     <!-- Toggle link -->
     <a data-toggle="modal" href="#myModal" class="btn">Launch Demo Modal</a>